 If the idea of leaving food on your plate or tossing it in the trash makes you really uncomfortable, feel free to start “small.”
 It is not the size of the gift, it is the cost of it.
 One bite for you may require more faith than a dozen bites for someone else.

-So whether you leave one soldier, two, or 10% of your “army” behind, you are poised to find greater health and food freedom as you step away from external cues that lead to more food being eaten than necessary.
+So whether you leave one soldier, two, or 10% of your “army” or every 10th meal behind, you are poised to find greater health and food freedom as you step away from external cues that lead to more food being eaten than necessary.
 What follows is great health and a more trusting relationship with your Savior!

 Comment below and share YOUR Tithing Bites story!